jcouball/notes/README.md

 * `npm run build`: run the markdown linter and build the mkdocs site
 * `npm run serve`: run the markdown linter, build the mkdocs site, and serve the site for testing

+### In VS Code

+If you use VS Code (locally, in a devcontainer, or in a GitHub Codespace), you can run the document server by selecting "Run without Debugging" from the VS Code "Run" menu (or use the Ctrl-F5 shortcut).